-You can use the services, such as Lighthouse or noCoffee, to check your website accessibility.
+You can use the services, such as Lighthouse to check your website accessibility.
 If there are any issues, you should contact a web development agency immediately.
 The specialists at Drudesk are experienced in evaluating website accessibility and know what improvements should be done to make the platform more accessible.
 Learn more about the process of a site audit.

 The process of website accessibility audit

 The team at Drudesk offers customer-oriented website accessibility audits to ensure that your platform can be reached by all users.
 The process is simple: